sprice/art-dapp/README.md

 ### Dev Gotchas

 * Sometimes the actions (sign, list, unlist, buy, withdraw) do not return expected output in promises (see current logging).
 Page refreshes usually help.
-* When restarting `testrpc` connect to a different network and then back to the local network.
+* When restarting `testrpc` connect Metamask to a different network and then back to the local network.
 If you don't do this weird things can happen.